jesus2099/konami-command/CONTRIBUTING.md

 You can run either one of the following commands:

     npx eslint modified.user.js
-    npm eslint modified.user.js

 You can replace `modified.user.js` by `.` to scan all files.

 I have added the following to my Geany editor build command (F8):

     npx eslint --format compact "%f"

-But maybe I should have used `npm`?
-I don’t know…
-I don’t remember which one is best!